 What Are Your Potential Sources of Recovery for Your Losses?

-Person Operating the Motorcycle on Which You Were Riding
+The Person Operating the Motorcycle on Which You Were Riding

-Suppose the accident was caused by the person with whom you were riding.
+Suppose that the accident was caused by the person with whom you were riding.
 Maybe that person ran a red light, took a corner too fast, or failed to pay attention to the road.
 In New Jersey, you can always bring a lawsuit against that person, provided you are not related to them.
 You can even bring a personal injury claim against a relative, provided you don’t live with them.
-If you reside in the same home, you’re covered by their motor vehicle insurance policy, so you won’t have a right to file a separate claim.
+If you reside in the same home, you’ll be covered by their motor vehicle insurance policy, so you won’t have a right to file a separate claim.

-Person or Entity Responsible for Maintaining the Road
+The Person or Entity Responsible for Maintaining the Road

-If your accident is caused by roadway defects, you may be able to bring a lawsuit against the person or agency with responsibility for keeping up the road.
+If your accident was caused by roadway defects, you may be able to bring a lawsuit against the person or agency with responsibility for keeping up the road.
 With respect to a municipal organization, though, there may be different rules regarding when and how to proceed with a claim.